RP8844/sql-challenge/README.md

 # Objective
 Design tables to hold the data from the CSV files, import the CSV files into a SQL database and answer questions about the data.

 This entails:
-# Data modeling
+1.Data modeling
-# Data engineering
+2.Data engineering
-# Data analysis
+3.Data analysis

 # Data Modeling
 After inspecting the CSVs, create an ERD using Quick Database Diagrams.